dubrie/dubrie.github.io/docs/books.md

 ## Active Books

 - The Burnout Society by Byung-Chul Han
+- Stupid TV, Be More Funny by Alan Siegel

 ## Up Next
 - The Human Element by Loran Nordgren